What’s the Best Skinning Knife for Small Game?

 Small game is tricky.
 You need a blade that is smaller so that you have the ability to control it very precisely, while being extremely sharp and effective at cutting hide away the carcass.

 What To Look For in a Small Game Skinning Knife:

-The biggest thing you need to consider for small game skinning knives is how you intend to use the knife.
-We suggest our top 3 choices below but whether you go fixed blade or folding blade will entirely depend on how you intend to use the knife.
+The biggest thing you need to consider for small game skinning knives is how you plan on using the knife.
+We suggest our favorite choices below but whether you go fixed blade or folding blade will entirely depend on how you intend to use the knife.

-Let’s look at our top 3 picks.
-There are a number of different types of knives to choose from, but top choices below will get you skinning small game in no time on your next hunting trip.
+Let’s look at our top picks.
+There’s a number of different types of knives to choose from, but our top choices below will get you skinning small game in no time on your next hunting trip.